tomaszs/jira-copy-branch-name/README.md

-# JIRA: Copy branch name & ticket in the browser title
+# JIRA: Copy branch name & show ticket in the browser title

 A JIRA extension that allows you to easily copy a branch name from a ticket.